 South Beach Suggestions:

-This would be a perfect main dish for any phase of the South Beach Diet.
-For phase one, serve with Arugula and Gorgonzola Salad with Balsamic Vinaigrette and Grilled Asparagus with Parmesan.
-For phase two or three you could add something like Lake Powell Spicy Rice
+This would be a perfect main dish for any phase of the South Beach Diet, and other low-carb eating plans.
+This would taste great with Arugula and Gorgonzola Salad with Balsamic Vinaigrette and Grilled Asparagus with Parmesan for a low-carb meal.

 More Tasty Ideas for Kabobs: